Top 10 Places to Buy Souvenirs on Maui

 Located Upcountry on the slopes of Mount Haleakala is Maui’s famed cowboy country!
 Since the days when Spanish and Portuguese settlers laid their roots on Maui, Makawao has become a town known for its paniolo (Spanish cowboy) nature.
 Without a doubt, Makawao is the most charming and laid back community on Maui.
 In Makawao Town, guests will find an array of boutiques, galleries, restaurants and healing centers.

 Just 10 minutes up Baldwin Avenue from the Historic Town of Paia, Makawao is the perfect place to spend a few fun hours shopping, photographing, eating and talking story with local business owners.
 If you’re visiting Makawao on a Wednesday, definitely check out the weekly Farmers Market (9am-1pm) at the Po’okela Church up Olinda Road.
 Here, you’ll find 100% local Maui produce and gift vendors.
 If you’re visiting Maui during the Summer, do not miss out on a chance to check out their annual 4th of July Parade and Rodeo.
-This is a wonderful chance to really engage with Maui’s Upcountry culture.
+This is an excellent chance to engage with Maui’s Upcountry culture.

 For more information, please visit Makawao Town.